wasmerio/wasmer-ruby/README.md

 ## The `Memory` class

 A WebAssembly instance has its own memory, represented by the `Memory` class.
-It is accessible by the `Instance.memory` getter.
+It is accessible by the `Wasmer::Instance.memory` getter.

 The `Memory` class offers methods to create views of the memory internal buffer, e.g. `uint8_view`, `int8_view`, `uint16_view`